ricosolana/Valhalla/README.md

 Walkthrough of how to do this below:

 ## Dnspy
+The purpose of this portion is in order to get Valheim to work with a non-steam socket server.
+This is also used in the development of my server because it doesn't seem that you can locally host a dedicated server and connect to it locally with the client via `Connect with IP` (I suspect this is due to Steam networking not seeing the local server for some reason).

 I used Dnspy to do all of this, with Valheim v0.202.19.

 What you will need to do is open the `assembly_valheim.dll` located at `./valheim_Data/Managed/assembly_valheim.dll`.